ClementRontein/robotFramework-vscodeFormater/README.md

 	* Formatted Loop :

-	    * Each new nested For or If initiate a new bucket of formatted keywords.
+	    * Each new nested FOR, IF, GIVEN or TRY initiate a new bucket of formatted keywords.

-			FOR and IF or ELSE IF keywords are formatted independently.
+			FOR, IF or ELSE IF, GIVEN THEN, and TRY EXCEPT FINNALY keywords are formatted independently.

 			It have the same particularities than basic format.